bitwalker/exrm/README.md

 - `mix release`

 This task constructs the complete release for you.
 The output is sent to `rel/project_name_here`.
+To see what flags you can pass to this task, use `mix help release`.

 - `mix release.clean [--rel | --all]`